PSY 4860: Peer Advising

-Volunteering as a Peer Advisor in the Psychology Advising Center (PAC) is a great way to gain valuable experience while exploring and developing a useful skillset.
-You will receive upper-division psychology credit (4000 level) while advising students on degree completion, career choices, academic resources, and more.
+Volunteering as a Peer Advisor for Psychology Undergraduate Advising is a great way to gain valuable experience while exploring and developing a useful skillset.
+You will receive the same training and knowledge that full time academic advisors receive, plus upper division Psychology elective credit for your major while advising your peers on degree completion, career choices, academic resources, and more.

-Advising in the PAC provides opportunities to learn about graduate school, conduct small research projects, organize events, speak to groups, and complete other projects relevant to department and student life in general.
-Peer advising can be especially enriching for psychology students who have career goals in counseling, clinical, or therapy type settings.
+Peer Advising for the Psychology department provides opportunities to learn about graduate school and careers, organize events, speak to groups, and complete other projects relevant to the department and student life in general.
+Peer Advising can be especially enriching for those who have career goals in counseling, clinical, or therapy-type settings.
 As a Peer Advisor you will gain unique experience in listening, communicating, working as a cross-functional team member, and in developing overall confidence and efficacy in yourself and others.

 The first semester is mainly comprised of training, shadowing, and assignments and quizzes in Canvas.
 The second semester will consist of leading appointments and assignments in Canvas, as well as a final project.
 Examples of past projects include worksheets for preparing for graduate school, Psychology careers worksheets, planning and attending tabling events at Salt Lake Community College, and more.
 Creativity is welcome!